Child Development And Milestones: Your 3-Year-and-5-Month-Old

 Social and Emotional Development

-Typically, a 41 month old child is already in tune with preschool culture.
+Typically, a 3-year-and-5-month-old child is already in tune with preschool culture.
 So he is able to quickly develop his communication skills and you’ll notice that your not-so-tiny-tot is quite comfortable interacting with others.

 Owing to the fact that he is now in a setup where he interacts with many kids of his age, he is less shy and more open to verbal and even physical communication and play.
 You’ll also notice the following:

 - This is a stage where his imagination will take flight, so you’ll notice that he may place himself at the centre of his imaginary story with his friends as his support.